earthlab/earthlab.github.io/_posts/course-materials/earth-analytics/week-6/2016-12-06-spectral02-multi-band-landsat-data-R.md

 If the image has a 4th NIR band, you can create a CIR (sometimes called false color) image.
 In a color infrared image, the NIR band is plotted on the "red" band.
-Thus vegetation, which reflects stronly in the NIR part of the spectrum, is colored "red".
+Thus vegetation, which reflects strongly in the NIR part of the spectrum, is colored "red".

 <img src="{{ site.url }}/images/rfigs/course-materials/earth-analytics/week-6/2016-12-06-spectral02-multi-band-landsat-data-R/cir-image-1.png" title="3 band cir image" alt="3 band cir image" width="100%" />